danbru1989/bds-starter-theme/README.md

 # Brubaker Design Services Starter Theme

-This is the custom Genesis theme developed by Dan Brubaker at Brubaker Design Services for building new websites.
+This is the custom Genesis starter theme for Brubaker Design Services developed my Dan Brubaker.
+It has a modular structure and SASS styles for quick Wordpress developement.

 ## Change Log